-Weight is 305g and there’s enough grip for some light off-road action too.
-There’s a 36mm option available, if your bike can handle the width, while you can get black or tan sidewalls.
+Weight is 305g and there’s enough grip for some light off-road action.
+There’s a 36mm option available if your bike can handle the width, and you can choose from black or tan sidewalls.

 Schwalbe Pro One TLE

-Schwalbe revamped the popular Pro One TLE tyre last year.
-The original was one of the first tubeless road tyres to be launched and the new version is claimed to be faster, grippier and lighter than its predecessor.
+The original Pro One was one of the first tubeless road tyres to be launched and this version – released in 2019 – is claimed to be faster, grippier and lighter than its predecessor.

 Available for 700c wheels in 25mm, 28mm and 30mm widths, our test 28mm Pro Ones came in under Schwalbe’s published 270g weight.

 After 1,300km of testing, including a fair amount of light gravel, they’ve proved robust and puncture-free.
 They feel fast and can handle low pressures, although they’re a bit more pricey than some alternatives.